Kuanhao-Chao/LiftOn/docs/source/index.rst

 LiftOn employs a two-step  :ref:`protein-maximization_algorithm` (PM algorithm).

 1. The first module is the *chaining algorithm*.
 It starts by extracting protein sequences annotated by Liftoff and miniprot.
-These sequences are then aligned with full-length reference proteins.
-For each gene locus, LiftOn compares each section of the protein alignments from Liftoff and miniprot.
-This algorithm corrects errors in exon and CDS boundaries, resulting in the better protein annotations that preserves the longest matching proteins.
+LiftOn then aligns these sequences to full-length reference proteins.
+For each gene locus, LiftOn compares each section of the protein alignments from Liftoff and miniprot, chaining together the best combinations.
 2. The second module is the *open-reading frame search (ORF search) algorithm*.
 In the case of truncated protein-coding transcripts, this algorithm examines alternative frames to identify the ORF that produces the longest match with the reference protein.

 * **Input**: